Lolliedieb/lolMiner-releases/README.md

 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.84

+_Changes_

+- Improved Ton / Gram mining performance by 15-18% on AMD RDNA 1-3 and NVIDIA Pascal and newer GPUs
+- Added EthashB3 + Ton dual mining via --dualmode TONDUAL
+- Added support to mine Gram on gramcoin.org - the https endpoint https://api-pool.gramcoin.org will be detected automatically, but the mode also can be selected manually by using --ton-mode 5

+_Fixes_
+- Fixed a bug causing Ton / Gram mining not to work on Cuda 11 drivers
+- Fixed a bug causing Ton / Gram mining to not work on newer AMD drivers

+### lolMiner 1.83

+_Changes_

+- Due to popular demand added back codes for mining TON / GRAM.
+Use -a TON or -a GRAM to mine it.
+- Ton / Gram pool connector now detects pools lolminer.ton.ninja and gram.hashrate.to correctly with --ton-mode 6 and https://ninja.tonlens.com with --ton-mode 4 (fixed in this build, did not work with old versions of the miner)
+ - Added Ton support for Nvidia ADA and AMD RDNA3 generation of GPUs

 ### lolMiner 1.82a

 _Changes_